As the Dauer Porsche 962 LM GT celebrates its 25th anniversary (1994-2019), PORSCHE ROAD & RACE looks back at how this car came to exist at all.

 |Top speed||204 mph (328 km/h)|

 While the race car shown in the images above is liveried in the colours and numbering of the 1994 Le Mans winning car, this actual car carries the chassis #962 LM GT 001.
 This was in fact not the actual race winning car as we have explained above, that car went to Joest Racing.
 This car did, however, participate in the 1994 Le Mans Test day on 8 May that year, but during the event it broke its crankshaft.
-It has subsequently been restored and liveried up to look like the winning car, but this is only for display in the Porsche Museum.
+It has subsequently been restored and liveried up to look like the winning car for display purposes in the Porsche Museum.

 Written by: Glen Smale